AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 When reading through the guide, you can look for these icons for extra information.

-*The usage of these special icons is inspired by section 1.4 of the user guide of the app SweetRewards [link](https://ay2324s2-cs2103t-t13-4.github.io/tp/UserGuide.html#14-navigating-this-guide)*
+*Acknowledgement: The usage of these special icons is inspired by section 1.4 of the user guide of the app SweetRewards [link](https://ay2324s2-cs2103t-t13-4.github.io/tp/UserGuide.html#14-navigating-this-guide)*

 # Table of Contents
 1. [Getting Started](#1-getting-started)<br>